Laciana

-Laciana, Tsaciana in Leonese language, is a comarca in the province of León, Spain.
+Laciana, Ḷḷaciana in Leonese language (also written Tsaciana), is a comarca in the province of León, Spain.
 It had 11,904 inhabitants in 2005.
 The rivers of this comarca flow towards the Atlantic Ocean.
 Local people speak a certain variant of the Leonese language known as Patsuezo.

 Many areas in Laciana were degraded in the past by open-pit mining and mining-related contamination.
 This comarca was declared a Biosphere Reserve in 2003.